-Fig. 4: Architecture and data flow of the coupled GNC/mission analysis
+Figure 2.
+Architecture of the coupled GNC/mission analysis

 All parts of the ASTOS model library like equations of motion, sensor, actuator and environment models can be used.
-Alternatively ASTOS comes with a MATLAB toolbox (see Fig. 5) that was developed during the DLR funded SRSIM (Space Robotics Simulator) project.
-It comprises standard models for typical sensors (e.g. Lidar, star tracker) and actuators (e.g. thrusters, gyros, magnetorquers), control algorithms (e.g. spin control, target pointing, quaternion feedback), utility blocks (e.g. coordinate transformations) as well as blocks to realize a telecommand/telemetry console and also a simulation console (via it is possible e.g. to simulate errors).
-In Fig. 6 an example with the pulsed cold gas thruster model of ASTOS/SRSIM is shown.
-In the coupled simulation mode where Simulink serves as the main software tool all analysis and plotting functions of ASTOS are still available.
-Fig. 4 shows the architecture of the coupled simulation: On the left all components implemented in Simulink are shown, while on the right all available ASTOS models are presented.
+Alternatively ASTOS comes with a MATLAB toolbox (see Figure 3) that comprises standard models for typical sensor models (e.g. Lidar, star tracker) and actuator models (e.g. thrusters, gyros, magnetorquers), control algorithms (e.g. spin control, target pointing, quaternion feedback), utility blocks (e.g. coordinate transformations) as well as blocks to realize a telecommand/telemetry console and also a simulation console (via it is possible e.g. to simulate errors).
+Furthermore all analysis and plotting functions of ASTOS can be accessed.

+Figure 2 shows the architecture of the coupled simulation.
+On the left all components implemented in Simulink are shown, while on the right all available ASTOS models are presented.
 ASTOS is linked to Simulink via an S-function interface in such a way that all output functions of ASTOS are accessible from Simulink.